openid-connect-4-identity-assurance-1_0 November 2024

 Introduction

-This specification defines an extension to OpenID Connect [OpenID] for providing relying parties with identity information, i.e., verified claims, along with an explicit statement about the verification status of these claims (what, how, when, according to what rules, using what evidence).
-This specification is aimed at enabling use cases requiring strong assurance, for example, to comply with regulatory requirements such as anti-money laundering laws or access to health data, risk mitigation, or fraud prevention.
+This extension to OpenID Connect standardizes how relying parties request and receive identity information with additional assurance metadata.
+This document is aimed at enabling use cases requiring strong assurance, for example, to comply with regulatory requirements such as anti-money laundering laws or access to health data, risk mitigation, or fraud prevention.

 The acr claim, as defined in section 2 of the OpenID Connect specification [OpenID], is suited to assure information about the authentication performed in an OpenID Connect transaction.
 Identity assurance, however, requires a different representation.
-While authentication is an aspect of an OpenID Connect transaction, assurance is a property of a certain claim or a group of claims.
+While authentication is an aspect of an OpenID Connect transaction, assurance and associated verification and validation details, are properties of a certain claim or a group of claims.
 Several of them will typically be conveyed to the RP as the result of an OpenID Connect transaction.

-For example, the assurance an OP typically will be able to give for an e-mail address will be “self-asserted” or “verified by opt-in or similar mechanism”.
+For example, the assurance an OP typically will be able to give for an e-mail address will be “self-asserted” or "verified".
 The family name of an end-user, in contrast, might have been verified in accordance with the respective anti-money laundering law by showing an ID card to a trained employee of the OP operator.

 Warning